 Eight different species of orchid have been recorded at Queenswood including birds nest, butterfly, early purple and common spotted – these and spring wildflowers such as the wood anemones and bluebells in the arboretum and woodlands make up a colourful display.

-Many species of fungi have been recorded in the woodlands including the distinctive magpie fungus and fly agaric.
+Many species of fungi have been recorded in the woodlands including the distinctive and poisonous magpie inkcap fungus and fly agaric.

 Did you know?